Fishcam: Norway

 The Norwegian public broadcaster NRK first aired a Fishcam-style programme called pausefiskene (pause-fishes) in black-and-white in 1965, converting to colour in the 1970s.

 Turkey

 Turkish broadcaster Digiturk broadcasts live fish tanks on their music channels under the name "Aquavision".

 Turkmenistan

 The state run youth channel Yaşlyk broadcasts a digital fish tank with the same piece of classical music playing on a loop after ending their daily transmissions until 6:55 am.

 Netscape

 Netscape has a web feed of their fish tank, and for some time had an easter egg hidden in Netscape Communicator that would bring that page up when a user pressed CTRL + ALT + F. The Netscape Fishcam was the 2nd live camera to start broadcasting on the Web.
-The Netscape Fishcam went off line in the Summer of 2007 and has been moved to a new site with a new tank housed in the offices of Zetta, Inc. by its original creator, Lou Montulli.
+The Netscape Fishcam went offline in the Summer of 2007 and has been moved to a new site with a new tank housed in the offices of Zetta, Inc. by its original creator, Lou Montulli.
 The Fishcam easter egg was present in Mozilla Firefox until 15 February 2009 and remains in SeaMonkey.